Emurasoft/emurasoft.github.io/en/dlg/properties/display/index.md

 Click this button to find the specified text color.

-## Background Color drop-down list box
+## Background color drop-down list box

 Selects a color for the background.